Sinking cities

 Sinking cities are urban environments that are in danger of disappearing due to their rapidly changing landscapes.
 The largest contributors to these cities becoming unlivable are the combined effects of climate change (manifested through sea level rise, intensifying storms, and storm surge), land subsidence, and accelerated urbanization.
 Many of the world's largest and most rapidly growing cities are located along rivers and coasts, exposing them to natural disasters.
 Metropolitan areas were built on flat flood plains due to their suitability for agriculture, urban development, and international trade; however, these flood plains are often geologically young (only several thousand years old), and human activities such as groundwater extraction and urban development can trigger rapid subsidence, creating compound risks alongside sea level rise.
 As countries continue to invest people, assets, and infrastructure into these cities, the loss potential in these areas also increases.
 Sinking cities must overcome substantial barriers to properly prepare for today's dynamic environmental climate.

 Background and history

 Development

 The vast majority of sinking cities are located in coastal lowlands.
 These areas are particularly vulnerable to climate related hazards, but since ancient times, have also been preferred areas for human settlement.
-Soil fertility, availability of fresh water from rivers, accessibility due to flat topographical relief, and sea and waterways allowing for trade routes, have long made coastal plains valuable agricultural and economic resources.
-Throughout history, these areas have continued to develop, and today, are some of the most densely populated regions in the world.
+Soil fertility, availability of fresh water from rivers, and accessibility due to flat topographical relief have long made coastal plains valuable agricultural resources.
+In addition, their proximity to waterways allowed for the development of port cities, which became hot spots of trade and economic activity.

+Port cities played a central role in the expansion of regional and global economies, particularly from the early modern period through the industrial era.
+Cities, such as New York City, grew rapidly due to their strategic locations surrounded by water.
+New York City, and its easy access the Hudson River and along Atlantic trade routes, quickly became a gateway for international commerce, migration, and development.

+As a major port city, New York City experienced exponential population growth and industrial development throughout the 19th and 20th centuries.
+However, large portions of the city were built on reclaimed land and filled wetlands, which makes it more susceptible to instability and subsidence over time.
+Over time, we are already seeing the effects of this from gradual land subsidence.